 -> Again, these boots give Enhanced Movement, making your movement speed increased by 30 (Enhanced Movement 1) and 50 (Enhanced Movement 2).
 Berserker's Greaves are an extremely cheap pair of boots giving you a small attack speed bonus.

-Early Game: Boots of Speed allow you to poke.
+Early Game: Boots allow you to poke.
 This will allow you to easily zone someone out and outlevel the opposing team's AD carry.

 Mid Game: Berserker's Greaves allow you to chase enemies with no boots and enemies who have the tier 1 boots.
 The attack speed bonus will bring your attack speed up to about 1.
 This is a good advantage when trying to last-hit minion waves.